 alternate outfits in Star Wars: The Force Unleashed (like his Sith attire

-and Stalker armor) are much much cooler than his original threads... but sadly
+and Stalker armor) are much better-looking than his original threads... but those

-don't appear in Soul Calibur IV.
-In all honesty, I kinda enjoy kicking
+don't appear in Soul Calibur IV, unfortunately.
+In all honesty, I enjoy kicking

 Style / Moveset